On Propagation Characteristics of Reconfigurable Surface Wave Platform: Simulation and Experimental Verification: Conclusion

 \section{Conclusion}

-This paper presented a novel porous reconfigurable surface-wave platform that takes advantage of fluid metal to dynamically create a customized pathway for guiding surface wave propagation.
-The concept is driven by the emerging flexible fluid metal microfluids technology that is programmable.
-We analyzed the effect of different propagation distances, pathway widths, and multi-layer metal wall geometry structures on surface wave propagation using a 3D-printed surface.
-We also provided numerical results showing that the proposed reconfigurable surface, carrying surface waves, could outperform traditional space waves and coaxial cables in long propagation distances if the dielectric tangential loss of surface was small enough.
-Moreover, we presented a switchable pathway process of this reconfigurable surface via a T-junction by rearranging the composition of metal pins.
-We demonstrated that surface wave propagation from a straight to a $90^{\circ}$-turn pathway is feasible.
-Additionally, the results illustrated that properly designing corner width could effectively reduce loss when the surface wave passed through a $90^{\circ}$-turn.
-In summary, our work showed the potential of surface wave propagation on a low-loss reconfigurable surface for future wireless systems.
+This paper presented a novel porous reconfigurable surface wave platform that takes advantage of fluid metal to dynamically create a customized pathway for guiding surface wave propagation.
+The concept is driven by the emerging flexible fluid metal micro-fluids technology that is programmable.
+We analyzed the effect of path loss caused by dielectric materials with different loss tangents, pathway widths, and multi-layer metal wall geometry structures on surface wave propagation using a 3D-print resin surface.
+We also provided numerical results showing that the proposed reconfigurable surface could outperform traditional space waves and coaxial cables in long propagation distances if the dielectric loss tangent of surface is small enough.
+Moreover, we presented a switchable pathway process of this reconfigurable surface via a T-junction by re-arranging the formation of metal pins.
+We demonstrated that surface wave propagation from a straight to a $90^{\circ}$-bend pathway is feasible.
+Additionally, the results illustrated that properly designing corner width could effectively reduce insertion loss when the surface wave passed through a $90^{\circ}$-corner.
+In future, we will study the potential in dividing the surface waves into propagation directions.
+In summary, our work showed the potential of surface wave propagation on a low-loss reconfigurable surface for future communication systems.